Little Rock Arkansas Air Conditioning Repair

 7.)
 Power Surges Damaging AC Unit

 Problem: Lightning strikes can damage your air conditioner, not because of the initial strike, but because of the power surges following a storm.
-It is important to properly diagnose an air conditioning system problem due to a power surge because it can lead to long-term problems and decreased functionality.
+It is important to properly diagnose an air conditioning or cooling system problem due to a power surge because it can lead to long-term problems and decreased functionality.

 - Damaged capacitor – Left unchecked after a power surge, a damaged capacitor can lead to compressor failure.
 If this happens, replacement may be necessary!